chrisfcarroll/NotNullable/README.md

 #### Why not `Maybe<T>`?

 Because people using `Maybe<T>` probably expect it to <a href="https://en.wikipedia.org/wiki/Monad_(functional_programming)#An_example:_Maybe">
-conform to monad rules</a>, which these don't.
+conform to monad rules</a>, such as the language defining a monadic bind operator.